tn12787/catalog/README.md

 // TaskEventType.UPDATE_COMMENT
 extraData: {
   commentId: string; // The ID of the comment being updated
-  oldComment: string; // The old comment text as a Markdown string
   newComment: string; // The new comment text as a Markdown string }

 // TaskEventType.DELETE_COMMENT
 extraData: {
-  commentId: string; // The ID of the comment being deleted }
+  user: string; // The user who commented originally
+}

 // TaskEventType.UPDATE_ASSIGNEES